railwayapp/docs/src/docs/reference/teams.md

 ## Priority Email Support

 If you are on the Teams plan, you can reach out to us via email at contact@railway.app for support.

+## Invoicing and Billing

+Railway offers a consumption-based pricing model for your projects.
+You don't get charged for resources you don't use, instead, Railway charges by the minute for each vCPU and memory resource your service uses.

+However, if you expect to use a consistent amount of resources for large companies, you can contact us for a quote and demo.
+Railway will work with you to find a solution that works for your needs.
+We are willing to offer Purchase Orders and concierge onboarding for large companies.

+Reach out to us at contact@railway.app for more information.